Castle Quarter, Norwich: Ideas, excavation and construction

-The plans for the centre go back to 1977 when Michael Inns, an architect, came up with a plan for a shopping centre in Norwich city centre.
+The plans for the centre go back to 1977 when Michael Innes, an architect, came up with a plan for a shopping centre in Norwich city centre.
 He originally planned it to be at Timber Hill, but this was rejected by the local council because of concerns that some listed buildings would be affected by it.
 So instead, he chose it would be located by the old cattle market by Norwich Castle.
 He came up with the idea that the centre would be underground and would be connected with Norwich Market and Castle Meadow.

 From 1987 and mainly between 1989 and 1991, archaeological excavations were carried out by the Norfolk Archaeological Unit on the site as well as in the Golden Ball Street area; together, these investigated around 21% of the 9.3 ha that make up the castle fee, amounting to one of the largest urban excavations in Europe.
 The mass removal of earth to a depth of over 20 metres took place over an area of 2 ha, and was used to backfill a pit in Keswick to the city's south.
 The excavation at the mall site uncovered evidence of a medieval churchyard which was used from circa AD 980–1030 to circa AD 990–1050, including burials which presented skeletal evidence of leprosy.
 A study of the DNA of 17 of the skeletons recovered from the archaeological site found evidence that one young adult male had a mitochondrial DNA haplotype that indicated Romani ethnicity.
 In a pile of 17th century garbage, archaeologists found two parrot bones which were the first such relics to come from an English historical site.

 Construction began in March 1990 and ended in 1993.
 The first phase would be the demolition of the former Castle Hotel, a five-star hotel that closed in 1989.
 Several months after the hotel was demolished, the tunnel was excavated below Castle Meadow to make the tunnel and most of the place.

 During construction, the surface car park of the previous site and thus the roof of the Castle Mall was replaced by a four-acre city park.
 The Castle Mall was part of a program to cluster its retail in the city centre; Norwich City Council "aim[ed] to not prevent choice, but to allow more people to have a choice of shopping facilities."